-This page highlights research in New Zealand and internationally about the benefits of the arts and culture on building a healthy, cohesive society.
+This page highlights evidence-based research in New Zealand and internationally about the benefits of the arts and culture ion our health and wellbeing.
 If you know of research that provides evidence about the importance for everyone to have access to the arts and culture, please contact Iona McNaughton (E: email@example.com T: 04 802 4349).

 Disability access in Aotearoa New Zealand museums

 Path to Accessibility: the current state of disability access in Aotearoa New Zealand museums is a dissertation written by Riah King-Wall for Victoria University.
 How are museums and galleries around New Zealand engaging with communities of people with disabilities, and consulting with representatives from the disability sector and cultural organisations?
 A nationwide survey of 41 museums and galleries explored various aspects of disability access, including physical ingress, inclusive exhibition design, tailored public programming, digital accessibility, and levels of disability representation in staff and management positions.